xmtp/xmtp-web/packages/react-sdk/README.md

 # XMTP React SDK

-XMTP client SDK for React applications written in TypeScript.
+XMTP client SDK for React apps written in TypeScript.

 ## What's inside?

 ### Hooks

-These hooks are mostly bindings to the XMTP JS SDK that expose the underlying data in a React way.
+These hooks are mostly bindings to the [`xmtp-js` SDK](https://github.com/xmtp/xmtp-js) that expose the underlying data in a React way.

 ### Components

-These are ready-made components to help quickly build a chat application.
+These ready-made components can help you quickly build a chat app.

 ## Requirements

 - Node 16.10+
 - React 16.14+

-## Installation
+## Install

 ```bash
 # npm